LaneLyng/MobilePascalTDPTweaker/README.md

 # Mobile Pascal TDP Tweaker

-Windows application designed to read and raise thermal design power (TDP) values of video BIOS that is based on Nvidia Pascal architecture; provided up to 20% extra graphics performance in computation and gaming.
+Windows application designed to read and raise thermal design power (TDP) values of video BIOS that is based on Nvidia Pascal and Turing architecture; provided up to 20% extra graphics performance in computation and gaming.

 ## Supported platforms
 - Windows (64/32bit)